Our Management Plan

 Western Kentucky has truly remarkable genetics for trophy whitetails.
 Our sound management plan and commitment to employing it enhance our deer's ability to grow to their full genetic potential.
 Let's take a look at some key points we strive to attain as we work to provide you with the hunt of a lifetime.

 "We believe a buck or doe conserving energy is a stress-free animal that is healthy and able to reach maximum genetic potential.
-Therefore, we are constantly adding travel passages, both by dozer and by hand."
+Therefore, we are constantly adding travel passages."

 Travel